Enterprise NCC-1701

 • Parts count: Approx 1400

-• Versions made: One
+• Versions made: Two

 • Dimensions: 68cm / 27″ long, 29cm/11.5″ wide